 For another take on the fundamental values of the legal profession, check out this document outlining the results of an American Bar Association Task Force on the topic.

-Networking often gets a bad rap by those who characterize it as limited to awkward conversations at wine and cheese parties or using people to get what you want.
+Networking often gets a bad rap by those who characterize it as limited to awkward conversations at wine and cheese parties, or using people to get what you want.
 That is unfortunate.
 In essence, networking is simply building and maintaining relationships.
 Optimally, the relationships are mutually beneficial, and although some choose to differentiate between personal and professional networking, both are important for professional success.

-The CSO works to assist you with networking by providing opportunities to develop new professional friendships & associations with our alumni and members of the bar.
+The CDO works to assist you with networking by providing opportunities to develop new professional friendships & associations with our alumni and members of the bar.
 However, don’t ever underestimate the importance of the relationships you form with your classmates and others in the community.
 These informal networks and the impression you make on those around you will hopefully be the source of many referrals for the rest of your professional career.
 Think about the networking efforts you make as developing a people resource bank that pays interest and dividends on your investment as long as you keep the account open.

 There are many networking opportunities available to you at the law college over the academic year.
-The CSO invites many practicing attorneys to the law college for programming over the year to sit on panels or make presentations on their areas of expertise.
+The CDO invites many practicing attorneys to the law college for programming over the year to sit on panels or make presentations on their areas of expertise.
 In addition, your professors will invite guest lecturers, and there will be Continuing Legal Education (CLE) seminars that draw hundreds of alumni to the auditorium.
 All these opportunities are available to help you to make connections.